 To Gary Johnson, Internet Protocol is a Godsend.
 Johnson is architectural consultant for Carlson Companies, a hospitality conglomerate whose holdings include restaurant chain T.G.I.
 Friday's, Radisson Hotels & Resorts, Park Plaza Hotels, Country Inns & Suites and Carlson Wagonlit Travel.

 As Carlson launched e-business initiatives, the need to share data between the different operating companies quickly became apparent, but no uniformity existed between its storage strategies.
 T.G.I.
 Friday's data center in Dallas uses NAS boxes by Network Appliance Inc. to support an Oracle database.
-Radisson's reservation centers in Omaha, Neb., use EMC Corp.'s Symmetrix arrays and McData Corp.'s Fibre Channel switches for a
+Radisson's reservation centers in Omaha, Neb., use EMC Corp.'s Symmetrix arrays and McData Corp.'s Fibre Channel switches for a SAN.
+Some locations even have small Fibre Channel SANs.

 Johnson's job is to turn storage into a strategic resource and eliminate redundant expenditures.
 Its revamped architecture includes an IP-based SAN in its Minneapolis headquarters.
 Capital cost for IP storage technologies totaled about $2 million, but Johnson said savings are expected through more efficient operations.